Ratchet & Clank (2002 video game)

-Ratchet & Clank is a platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 2 in 2002.
-It is the first game in the video game series of the same name and precedes Going Commando.
+Ratchet & Clank is a third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 2 in 2002.
+It is the first game in the Ratchet & Clank series and the first game developed by Insomniac to not be owned by Universal Interactive.

-The game follows the anthropomorphic character Ratchet meeting the robot Clank on his home planet, Veldin.
-Clank discovers that the villainous Chairman Drek of the Blarg race plans to create a new planet for his species, destroying other planets in the process.
+The game follows a Lombax named Ratchet meeting the robot Clank on his home planet, Veldin.
+Clank discovers that the villainous Chairman Alonzo Drek of the Blarg race plans to create a new planet for his species, destroying other planets in the process.
 Clank convinces Ratchet to help him in his mission to secure the assistance of the famous hero Captain Qwark.

-The game offers a wide range of weapons and gadgets that the player must use to defeat numerous enemies and solve puzzles on a variety of different planets in the fictional "Solana" galaxy.
-The game also includes several mini-games, such as racing or hacking, which the player must complete to proceed.
-The game was very well received by critics, who praised the graphics, gameplay, voice acting, audio, soundtrack and comedic approach to the story; some criticism was directed at the camera, the characterization of the lead characters (especially Ratchet) and the low level of difficulty in early stages.
+The game offers a wide range of weapons and gadgets that the player must use to defeat numerous enemies and solve puzzles on a variety of different planets in the fictional Solana galaxy.
+The game includes several minigames, such as racing or hacking, which the player must complete to proceed.
+The game was very well received by critics, who praised the graphics, gameplay, voice acting, audio, soundtrack, and comedic approach to the story; some criticism was directed at the camera, the characterization (especially in regard to Ratchet's personality) and the low level of difficulty in early stages.

-Fourteen years later, a film based on the game was released in theaters on April 29, 2016, along with a PlayStation 4 reimagining based on that work released earlier on April 12, 2016, in North America.
+The game was followed by Ratchet & Clank: Going Commando (2003).
+In April 2016, a film based on the game was released, preceded by a remake for PlayStation 4 based on that work.